 - In my country, teacher training programs already exist.
 Can I still apply?

-That is great, and yes, you can.
+Yes, you can still apply.
 Maybe you want to reach out to a different area, neighborhood, or age group, or possibly create a new workshop altogether.

 - Can I repeat this workshop next year with funding from the OAE?